UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 A client (web browser) makes a request for a file (i.e picture, video etc.) to server and then server evaluates the details and respond the request accordingly.

+<h3> Deployment Models </h3>

+There are three cloud computing deployment models.

+- Cloud-based
+- On-premises
+- Hybrid.

+<h3> Cloud-based Deployment </h3>

+- Run whole application on cloud.
+- We can migrate our application to cloud.
+- We can build new applications on cloud.

+<h3> Hybrid Deployment </h3>

+Cloud-based resources are connected to on-premises infrastructure.
+For example, we have legacy applications that are better maintained on premises, banks, military or government regulations require our business to keep certain records on premises.

+<h3> On Premisis Deployment </h3>
+It is a private cloud deployment.
+Resources are deployed on premises by using virtualization technologies and resource management tools.

+<h3> Advantages of Cloud Computing </h3>

+<h3> Accessability </h3>
+We can deploy our application to different parts of the world .If we are located in a different part of the world than your customers, customers are able to access your applications with minimal delays.